Coventry Canal: History

-The Coventry Canal Company was formed in 1768.
+The Coventry Canal Company was formed by the Coventry Canal Act 1768 (8 Geo.
+3. c.
+36).
 James Brindley was commissioned to build the canal, and work started on it in December that year.
 Due to the high standards of construction demanded by Brindley, the canal company ran out of money by the time the canal had reached Atherstone in 1769, and Brindley was replaced by Thomas Yeoman.

-Thomas Dadford advised on the Canal's aqueduct over the River Tame (now known as Tame Aqueduct) in 1784, and in June 1785 Thomas Sheasby was awarded the contract to connect the Coventry Canal to the Trent and Mersey Canal.
+Thomas Dadford advised on the canal's aqueduct over the River Tame (now known as Tame Aqueduct) in 1784, and in June 1785 Thomas Sheasby was awarded the contract to connect the Coventry Canal to the Trent and Mersey Canal.

 Although the canal reached the Birmingham and Fazeley Canal at Fazeley, the final Parliament-approved stretch to the Trent and Mersey at Fradley was not finished until 1789.

 The Trent and Mersey company, and the Birmingham and Fazeley company, anxious to allow through traffic between Birmingham and the Trent and Mersey Canal, gained permission to complete and operate the approved but unbuilt section from Fazeley to Fradley.
 The B&F worked north from Fazeley, and the T&M worked south from Fradley.
 The full length from Coventry to Fradley was opened in 1789.

-The Coventry Canal company later bought the northern section, nowadays sometimes referred to as Coventry Canal (detached portion), while the middle section remained under the ownership of the Birmingham and Fazeley Canal, and thus some maps show this middle section as the Birmingham and Fazeley Canal, but others describe the complete route as the Coventry Canal.
-The Canal and River Trust who manage the canal describe the whole route from Coventry to the Trent and Mersey Canal as the Coventry Canal.
+The Coventry Canal Company later bought the northern section, nowadays sometimes referred to as Coventry Canal (detached portion), while the middle section remained under the ownership of the Birmingham and Fazeley Canal.
+Thus, some maps show this middle section as the Birmingham and Fazeley Canal, but others describe the complete route as the Coventry Canal.
+The Canal and River Trust, which manages the canal, describes the whole route from Coventry to the Trent and Mersey Canal as the Coventry Canal.

 Operation

-The Coventry canal was a vital trade artery for many years.
-In particular, it was part of a Birmingham–London route via the B&F Canal, Coventry Canal, Oxford Canal, and the Thames.
+The Coventry Canal was a vital trade artery for many years.
+In particular, it was part of a Birmingham–London route via the Birmingham and Fazeley Canal, Coventry Canal, Oxford Canal, and the River Thames.